Help to Build

-NaCSBA is working to create a Help to Build Equity Loan Scheme to address the imbalance by the Help to Buy scheme, which Custom and Self Builders are unable to access.
+NaCSBA has lobbied government successfully for Help to Build, to address the imbalance in the construction sector created by the Help to Buy scheme, which custom and self builders are unable to access.

-NaCSBA, together with 12 lenders active in the market, has developed a workable variation of the scheme – Help to Build.
+NaCSBA (supported by BuildStore and Graven Hill) initially worked with 12 lenders active in the market to develop a workable variation of the scheme of the original Help to Buy, but tailored to support the custom and self build sector.
 This scheme not only helps those looking to build or commission their own home it also, unlike Help to Buy, helps SME builders with cash flows during the build.

 Campaigning for change

 NaCSBA is campaigning for a Help to Build Equity Loan scheme to match the lifespan of Help to Buy.
-Such a scheme, operating over an extended period would create the platform for a step change is the sector.
+Should the scheme operate over this extended period it would create the platform for a step change is the sector.
 It would encourage landowners to bring forward land, and suppliers and builders to invest in the sector.